TALK UKRAINIAN

 Verbs

-Verb (дієсло́во) is a word that describes the state or action of an object. Хло́пець чита́є кни́гу. - The boy reads the book.
-Ukrainian verbs have the following grammatical categories: Tense: past, present and future.
+Verb (дієсло́во) is a word that describes the state or action of an object.Хло́пець чита́є кни́гу. – The boy reads the book.
+Ukrainian verbs have the following grammatical categories: Will will go through each category in another lessons.
+The infinitive is the basic (unconjugated) form of a verb you can find in a dictionary.
+The […]

 Read more